Skip to contents

 • unstable performance

-Why refinement is essential
+Why refinement is often useful

 Pure statistical output is rarely suitable for direct use in tariffs.